himanshu864/DevObs/Python.md

 ---

 ## Compiler vs Interpreter
-**Compiler** is a software that converts your entire code into machine for the computer to process.
+**Compiler** is a software that converts your entire code into machine code for the computer to process.

 **Interpreter**, on the other hand, is already binary.

-Eg: `$python hello.py`
+Eg: `$ python hello.py`

 Here python is the interpreter that will be stored in the memory and has two components
 - Compiler